-- Visuals quality.
+- Visual quality.
 Some of the biggest players have already introduced their AR apps, giving customers an opportunity to insert virtual objects, such as sofas, tables, and chairs, into their home and immediately see how the piece of furniture would look.
 However, the overwhelming majority of them are using low poly.
 According to Deloitte, more than 95% of AR in 2017 was cartoon style/low poly.
 When it comes to furniture shopping, superior-quality visualization is one of the top requirements for online visitors.
 In lack of tactile experience, customers rely on their visual perception, so make sure you have visuals that customers can almost feel.

 - Relevant content.
 Perkins Coie research shows that user experience is still one of the main obstacles in mass adoption of AR (39%).
 Same as for VR, customers are not impressed by meaningless interactions.
-If you want to use AR to bring customers closer to the add to cart button, then you have to offer relevant content and engaging experience.
-If you want to see meaningful ROI, then your AR app should be shopping, rather than an inspirational tool.
+If you want to use AR to bring customers closer to the add to cart button, then you have to offer relevant content and an engaging experience.
+If you want to see meaningful ROI, then your AR app should be all about shopping, rather than an inspirational tool.

-Mobile vs. Web AR app
+Mobile vs. web AR app

 A new year is just around the corner, and we’ve seen some bold moves in the AR world.
 The furniture industry is not so conservative and rigid as we used to think.
-The tech-savvy brands and retailers are continually experimenting with new forms of engagement both online and in-store to deliver compelling customer experiences.
+The tech-savvy brands and retailers are continually experimenting with new forms of engagement, both online and in-store, to deliver compelling customer experiences.

 If we put aside the user experience, another big challenge is the usage of mobile apps.
 It’s hard to break through the noise these days.
 According to Statista, in 2017, consumers downloaded 178.1 billion mobile apps to their connected devices.
 In 2022, this figure is projected to grow to 258.2 billion app downloads.
-The most-downloaded non-gaming app publishers in the Google Play Store in January 2018 were Facebook, WhatsApp, and Google.
+The most-downloaded non-gaming app publishers on the Google Play Store in January 2018 were Facebook, WhatsApp, and Google.

-Researches show that nearly 85% of mobile users tend to spend their time on top 5 apps.
+Researches show that nearly 85% of mobile users tend to spend their time on the top 5 apps.
 That means that your app is competing for 15% of people’s time.

 According to The Manifest, social media apps dominate usage (39%), followed by gaming and communication/messaging apps (10%).
 The results show that the use of retail apps is still very low (7%).

 Another interesting result from the same research shows that most people delete an app because they weren’t using it or it didn’t meet their needs.
-However, a surprising number of people (25%) remove an app due to storage space on their phone.
+However, a surprising number of people (25%) remove an app due to a lack of storage space on their phone.
 If we take into consideration that furniture is not a frequently bought item, it becomes clear that there is a big chance that customers won't bother downloading an AR app.